magicasaservice/mirror-tokens/README.md

 ## 🚧 Construction

-Our design tokens are structured in three hierachical layers:
+Our design tokens are structured in two hierachical layers:

 1. `Application`
-2. `Themes`
-3. `Components`
+2. `Components`

 The specificity of each layer topples the one prior.
 Tokens from each layer can either reference the layer below or include a finite value.